 - Completion of a graduate level statistics course with a grade of B or better within five years before matriculation into the MSN program.
 The School of Nursing recommends taking either EPY 721 or KIN 751 offered through UNLV.

 - Submit official transcripts for all previous college and professional schools to the School of Nursing and Graduate College.
-(If unofficial transcripts are available to the student, please upload these to your Apply Yourself application)
+If unofficial transcripts are available to the student, please upload these to your Graduate College application.

 - Statement of 300 words describing the students’ professional goals and reason for seeking graduate education.